vikas-bandaru/exciting-java/docs/resources/practice/java/foundations/class-defs.md

 [Back to Top](#top)

-Go back to [Encapsulation](../../../learn/java/foundations/encapsulation) to learn more with examples.
+Go back to [Class Definitions](../../../learn/java/foundations/java-class-defs) to learn more with examples.